Tesselate-Jewellery/TesselateDocs/README.md

 ### Contact Page

 This page will not contain any forms, input fields or messages.
-It will have a short paragraph saying to send a message to the business email.
+It will contain a short paragraph saying to send a message to the business email.

 ## Mobile